paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 PS C:\>
 ```

+### [](#header-part)Partition the Virtual Disk<a name="partition"></a>

 * * *

-### [](#header-part)Partition the Virtual Disk<a name="partition"></a>

 1. Power on your device now and launch a terminal.
-My terminal emulator's of choice are terminator or urxvt.
+My terminal emulators of choice are terminator or urxvt.
 Any terminal emulator will suffice.
 When you login, you should be able to see the new device as /dev/sdb.
 If multiple disks have been added, this would show up as the next alphabetical letter.
 You can view this with the command `lsblk` which shows block devices.
+If you are using a different method of virtualization, and did not need to reboot, but the disk did not show up, you can run the following command: `for host in $(ls /sys/class/scsi_host/*/scan); do echo "- - -" > ${host}; done` - If you are using ASM disks, or mulipathing for SAN/NAS, you may need to scan for the paths individually instead of all of them, as it can cause issues.

     ```
     [terminal_blues@localhost ~]$ lsblk